Plitvice or Krka: Which National Park should you visit?

 Plitvice vs Krka: Which is more crowded?

 Krka is not as crowded as Plitvice Lakes.
 But since it is much smaller, it feels quite cramped with even fewer people.
 In fact, in 2017, the National Park announced that a maximum of 10,000 visitors at a time would be allowed into the Skradinski Buk section.
-Keeping in mind the size of the park, you can plan your visit for late afternoon.
+Considering the park’s size, you can plan your visit for late afternoon.
 The morning rush would be over and you should still have sufficient time to explore the park and take a dip in the emerald pools.

 Plitvice is much more popular and busier than Krka.
 The park is visited by more than a million visitors a year.
 July and August are crowded and it is even difficult to see the falls with people pushing you from behind.
 You have to walk behind rows of people during rush time.
 The best option would be to start early morning or late afternoon so that you can escape the tour buses, day-trippers, and the long queues for the boat.
 For that, you should spend at least one night in the vicinity so that you can enter the park before hordes of people start arriving from nearby places.